Kettle Valley Motorized Recreation Corridor For ATV Riding

 Note: As of August 2008, the Ministry of Forests Regulations require all ATV drivers to be at least 16 years of age and have a valid drivers license to ride on Forest Service Roads.
 In addition, the ATV must have valid third-party liability insurance, which is typically around $120 per year.
 The Conservation Officers will issue a $600 ticket if you do not have proof of insurance.

-Overall, Kettle Valley Motorized Recreation Corridor is the 19th most popular ATV riding trail of all 61 ATV trails in British Columbia.
+Overall, Kettle Valley Motorized Recreation Corridor is the 21st most popular ATV riding trail of all 61 ATV trails in British Columbia.
+Several of the better atv trails are nearby Kettle Valley Motorized Recreation Corridor including Trepanier Bench Road, Bartley Road, Bear Creek FSR, Elkhart Road, Gottfriedsen Mountain and Postill Lake.